maxhoesel-ansible/ansible-collection-smallstep/roles/step_ca/README.md

 If you want to use an existing root key, it is **highly** recommended that you use an encrypted keyfile and set `step_ca_existing_key_password` from a secure source, such as Ansible Vault or Hashicorp Vault.

-Storing your root key unencrypted (even just temporarily!) is strongly recommended against and poses a great security risk.
+Storing your root key unencrypted (even just temporarily!) is strongly discouraged and poses a great security risk.
 This role will only decrypt the root key for as long as strictly neccessary.

 ---